ecluse:ecluse-core

 The built-in rule dispatch

-evalRule :: RuleDeps -> EvalContext -> Rule -> PackageDetails -> IO RuleResult Source #
+evalRule :: RuleDeps -> EvalContext -> Rule -> PackageDetails -> IO RuleVerdict Source #

 Evaluate a single built-in rule against a single package version -- the one place "how a rule decides" lives.
-The dispatch over the closed Rule data: the pure constructors reason over the PackageDetails alone and pure their result, never yielding Unavailable; AllowIfRemediatesCve reads the advisory database through the boot-bound RuleDeps and does IO, relying on its Resilience harness (attached by prepare) to resolve a failing lookup to a fail-open Unavailable.
+The dispatch over the closed Rule data: the pure constructors reason over the PackageDetails alone and pure their RuleVerdict; AllowIfRemediatesCve and DenyIfCve read the advisory database through the boot-bound RuleDeps and do IO.
+A rule returns only a verdict -- it never manufactures an Unavailable; a genuine lookup fault surfaces as an exception, which the Resilience harness (attached by prepare) catches and resolves.

 IO-typed so the dispatch is uniform across the pure and effectful arms.
-The pure arms are total -- a malformed rule or package yields a result, never an exception, so hostile metadata cannot crash the gate.
+The pure arms are total -- a malformed rule or package yields a verdict, never an exception, so hostile metadata cannot crash the gate.

 The engine's prepared rule